JPigera/data-analytics-power-bi-report580/README.md

 ## Summary

 I learnt a lot from this project.
 I was able to fully explore all of Power BI's key features.
 It gave me experience in bringing odd datasets that a company had lying around and extracted, transformed and loaded the data to bring clear actionable insights.
-I was able to develop my comfort in using Power BI for an edn-to-end project and look forward to applying these skills to further projects!
+I was able to develop my comfort in using Power BI for an end-to-end project and look forward to applying these skills to further projects!